adnanhyder/School-Management-System-SaaS-Based/README.md

 ### Contact

 For any questions or issues, feel free to open a GitHub issue or contact me at [12345adnan@gmail.com](12345adnan@gmail.com) or visit [Xpertcodes](https://xpertcodes.com)

+## Support

+If you find this project useful and appreciate the effort that went into it, please consider giving it a ⭐ on GitHub!
+Your support is much appreciated and helps to improve the project further.